HarvardMapCollection/tutorials/qgis/open-vector/index.md

 ## Adding vector data to QGIS

 1. Open QGIS.
-If you haven't downloaded it yet, you can [do so here](https://harvardmapcollection.github.io/tutorials/qgis/download/).
+You can [download the free program here](https://harvardmapcollection.github.io/tutorials/qgis/download/).

 2. In QGIS, open a `New empty project`.